natanbs/Ping-pong/README.md

-# Leasen 1
-##Ping pong
+# Ping pong
+## Flask Application

-A Flask app that returns pong to a ping request
+A Flask app that returns pong to a ping request.

-To run the app please run the next commands:
+To run the app run the commands:

 ```bash
 	pip install flask
 	python app.py
 ```

-After the application is running go to the next link [http://localhost:5000/ping](http://localhost:5000/ping)
+After the application is running go to the url:

+[http://localhost:5000/ping](http://localhost:5000/ping)